-The Trump administration has been under political pressure to explain its extensive early feedback on state plans to implement the Every Student Succeeds Act.
+The Trump Education Department has given four states the green light on their plans to implement the Every Student Succeeds Act.